PrincessMaggy/clock/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Free code Camp - Markdown Previewer solution
+# Free code Camp - 25+5 Clock solution

-This is a solution to the [Markdown Previewer challenge on Free Code Camp]
+This is a solution to the [25 + 5 Clock challenge on Free Code Camp]

 ## Table of contents